fscorrupt/awesome-stars/README.md

 - [slskd/slskd](https://github.com/slskd/slskd) - A modern client-server application for the Soulseek file sharing network.
 - [damienhaynes/TraktRater](https://github.com/damienhaynes/TraktRater) - TraktRater is a tool written in C# to help users transfer user episode, show and movie user ratings and watchlists from multiple media database sites around the web.
 - [lingarr-translate/lingarr](https://github.com/lingarr-translate/lingarr) - Lingarr is an application that supports both local and SaaS translation services to translate subtitle files into a specified target language.
 With automated translation options, Lingarr simplifies tr
-- [Crunchy-DL/Crunchy-Downloader](https://github.com/Crunchy-DL/Crunchy-Downloader) - A simple crunchyroll downloader that allows you to download your favorite series and episodes directly from Crunchyroll
 - [TechnitiumSoftware/DnsServer](https://github.com/TechnitiumSoftware/DnsServer) - Technitium DNS Server
 - [ShokoAnime/ShokoServer](https://github.com/ShokoAnime/ShokoServer) - Repository for Shoko Server.
 - [Prowlarr/Prowlarr](https://github.com/Prowlarr/Prowlarr) - Prowlarr is an indexer manager/proxy built on the popular *arr .net/reactjs base stack to integrate with your various PVR apps, supporting management of both Torrent Trackers and Usenet Indexers.